-1. Make sure the generator is positioned on firm level surface.

-2. Check the crankcase for oil and maintain at a proper level.

-3. Check fuel level and fill tank 7/8 full with fresh unleaded automotive gasoline.
+- 1. Make sure the generator is positioned on firm level surface. - 2.
+Check the crankcase for oil and maintain at a proper level. - 3.
+Check fuel level and fill tank 7/8 full with fresh unleaded automotive gasoline.
 Never fill fuel tank completely to the top.
-Always wipe up and remove any spilled gasoline.

-4. Make sure that the exhaust fumes are directed away from people.
+Always wipe up and remove any spilled gasoline. - 4.
+Make sure that the exhaust fumes are directed away from people.

-STARTING - MANUAL

-- 1. Disconnect all loads to generator.

-- 2. Turn gas line valve to ON position.

-- 3. Turn key to the ON position.

-4. For cold engine, move choke lever to full choke position, for warm engine, move choke lever to half choke or to RUN position.

-5. Firmly grasp recoil handle and pull.

-6. When engine starts, move choke lever to RUN position.

-7. Loads may now be connected to generator.

-STARTING - ELECTRIC
+STARTING

-1. Disconnect all loads to generator.

-2. Turn gas line valve to ON position.

-3. For cold engine, move choke lever to full choke position, for warm engine, move choke lever to half choke or to RUN position.
+- 1. Disconnect all loads to generator. - 2.
+Turn gas line valve to ON position. - 3.
+Turn engine on-off switch located on engine to ON position. - 4.
+For cold engine, move choke lever to full choke position, for warm engine, move choke lever to half choke or to RUN position. - 5.
+Grasp recoil handle and pull. - 6.
+When engine starts, move choke lever to RUN position. - 7.
+Loads may now be connected to generator.

-4. Turn key to start position.

-5. When engine starts, move choke lever to RUN position.

-6. Loads may now be connected to generator.